groveapp/back-end-old--ignore-/README.md

 # back-end
 This repository contains the back-end code for Grove

-The database is PostgreSQL, and the API is Node.js
+The database is PostgreSQL, server written in Node.js